Welcome to Term 6!

 Morning routine– As normal, every Monday, Wednesday and Friday mornings children are to come into class independently.

 On a Tuesday and Thursday from 8.45-8.55, parents and carers are encouraged to come into class and read with their child.
 This is a time for children to read their reading books.
 Please be mindful of keeping younger siblings with you if they also come into class.

-Tuesdays– In term 5, Mrs Swords our new Inclusion Leader will be teaching Year one.
-She has met the children and is looking
+Tuesdays– In term 6 Mrs Swords our new Inclusion Leader will

 PE -Year one will continue to have PE on a Tuesday afternoon and Thursday morning.
 Please can you make sure that your child has a P.E kit in school on these days.
 Letters will continue to be sent home if they are not in school.
 Please leave P.E kits on the pegs.

-During this core learning strand, we will be encouraging the children to consider our ‘thinking hats’ to help them manage their learning.
+During this core learning strand, we will be encouraging the children to consider their speaking and listening skills.
 We will look at how this skill can support us in all areas of our learning ready for Year 2!

 Our first I can is..
-I can find information to help me.
+I can listen and follow a set of instructions.

 Dates for the Diary

 Year 1 Blog

 Please visit and write on our blog: seamillsprimaryblog.net/year12018